mattyoung101/slingshot/README.md

 ## Contributing guidelines
 ### No AI policy
-As part of Slingshot's design philosophy, as well as the tenuous copyright and ethical situation around the use of LLMs, I will **not** accept any pull requests or issues that are written in whole or in part using LLMs.
+As part of Slingshot's design philosophy, as well as the tenuous situation around the use of LLMs regarding copyright and even ethics, I will **not** accept any pull requests or issues that are written in whole or in part using LLMs.
 I also do not use any LLMs in any way when working on Slingshot.
-All bugs are 100% proudly human generated.
+This is intended to be a fun and useful project for myself and others, so why would I automate the fun away? :)

-Slingshot's mission in this AI-age (bubble?) is to assist human developers writing good SystemVerilog code through rigorous, disciplined and explainable syntax-tree analysis.
+Whilst we may be operating in an era in which you can vibe code all your RTL and ship it, I strongly believe that _explainable_ and rigorous syntax-tree based analysis that assists human developers will continue to have a place, and that's what Slingshot aims to provide.

 > [!IMPORTANT]
 > Submitting a PR or issue that is reasonably believed to be written using AI will result in it being
-> immediately closed without exception.
+> closed without exception, and you will be referred back to this policy.

 This is based on precedent from [Zig](https://ziglang.org/code-of-conduct/#strict-no-llm-no-ai-policy), [QEMU](https://www.qemu.org/docs/master/devel/code-provenance.html#use-of-ai-generated-content), [LibreOffice](https://wiki.documentfoundation.org/Development/AI_policy), and others.

 ## Licence
-Copyright (c) 2023-2026 M. L. Young.
+Copyright (c) 2023-2026 Mel Young <mel@mlyoung.cool>.
 Available under the Mozilla Public License v2.0.

 > This Source Code Form is subject to the terms of the Mozilla Public
 > License, v.
 2.0.
 If a copy of the MPL was not distributed with this